mrkrumhausen/product-space/plays/building-new-business.md

 ---

-## Building a new business

 This is a model with 4 steps to minimise wasting your time and money and minimising the risk of failure by developing your product, together with your customers from day one.
 The model is built on top of:

-- [Customer Development](customer-development), which is helpful when you don’t know the problem.
+- [Customer Development][customer-development], which is helpful when you don’t know the problem.
 It's a simple methodology and a process for **getting out of the building** and talking to potential customers, the market — before you start building anything.

-- [Agile development](agile), which is helpful when you don’t know the solution.
+- [Agile development][agile], which is helpful when you don’t know the solution.

 While none of the individual ideas are new, the model brings them together in an effective way to give entrepreneurs a framework to work from.